mlefkir/Pioran.jl/docs/src/simulations.md

 ## Conditioning the Gaussian process

-We can compute the conditioned or posterior distribution of the Gaussian process given some observations using posterior.
+We can compute the conditioned or posterior distribution of the Gaussian process given some observations.
 Let's use a subset of the realisations to condition the Gaussian process and then sample from the conditioned distribution.

 ```@example drawing_samples
 using StatsBase